rlk/rawk/README.md

 # RAWK

 Todo:
-- sphere flatten
-- cubic upsample
-- linear upsample
-- downsample
+- median filter
+	- with NS and EW kernels
 - gauss blur
-- test
+- value test
 - blend

 The repo has a submodule ([GLFundamentals](https://github.com/rlk/GLFundamentals)).
 It must be explicitly added to a fresh clone...